Madison, Mississippi: Education

-The City of Madison is served by the Madison County School District.
-The Student/TeacherRatio is 19:1.
+Madison is served by the Madison County School District.
+The student/teacher ratio is 19:1.

 Madison-Ridgeland Academy is a 6A private high school and member of the MSAIS located in Madison.

 St. Joseph Catholic School is a parochial school located in Madison that serves the Jackson Area; it is of the Roman Catholic Diocese of Jackson.

 In 2010, Tulane University opened a satellite campus of its School of Continuing Studies.
-The campus was housed in a renovated wing of the former Madison Station Elementary School (Madison Ridgeland High School) campus until it closed in 2017.Jackson State University has also opened a satellite campus in the city.
+The campus was housed in a renovated wing of the former Madison Station Elementary School (Madison Ridgeland High School) campus until it closed in 2017.
+Jackson State University has also opened a satellite campus in the city.

 Transportation

 There is one small airport in the city, Bruce Campbell Field.

+Jackson–Medgar Wiley Evers International Airport, 13 mi to the southeast, is the commercial airport of the Jackson metropolitan area.